davidlifschitz/davidlifschitz/README.md

 ### Hi there 👋
+### I'm currently an undergraduate working towards a Bachelor's of Science in Computer Science concentrating in Data Science at Yeshiva University.
+Proud of my roles as the current YCSC Vice President and Board Member of the YU Artificial Intelligence and Machine Learning Club.
+### Interned at Pypestream and MyPhoto.
+### Completed studying Judaic studies in the Old City of Jerusalem at Yeshivat Orayta.
+### BIG MCU Superfan.
 <!--
 **davidlifschitz/davidlifschitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.